 My children learned even more how to cook.
 We homeschooled from the couch I lived on, and our life was pretty dreary with the cloud that now hung over us.
 I began to feel baby kick around 16 weeks, went in for another ultrasound around 19 weeks to find the bleeding was still there.
 The doctor’s face showed me all I needed to know – it did not look good.

 They told me baby would come out and not be able to breathe.
 Basically, my baby would basically suffocate before my eyes.
 I wanted to scream for help and beg them to stop the labor, but it was all hopeless.
-I begged God for mercy, that He would take my baby to be with Him before it came out so I wouldn’t be put through the torture of watching it suffocate.
+I beg God for mercy, that He takes my baby to be with Him before it came out so I won’t be put through the torture of watching it suffocate.

 He answered my prayer.
 Our little girl, Gabriella Rose, died just before she was born in 2011, perfectly formed.
 I tell you that it was the most horrible day of my life.
 No parent should ever have to watch their child die.
 Only God knows why these things happen, and I trust she is with him now living a life so far greater than the one she would have here on earth.

 It is beyond my belief how there are people who can say that a baby at this age is not a baby.
-I have no words for them, just my story and my soul are wrapped up in that BABY that was my daughter.
+I have no words for them, just my story and my soul are in that BABY – my daughter.
 Very much alive and in full form.

 We buried Gabriella with heavy hearts, but know she is taken care of far exceeding anything we could even dream of.

-I was perfectly ready to be done having babies because I couldn’t take the heartache.
+At this point, I am perfectly fine not having any more babies because I can’t take the heartache.
 A dozen children would make me happy, but I didn’t want to keep losing my children.
-I asked God to close my womb if the babies were just going to keep dying.
+I asked God to close my womb, pause my baby story, if the babies were just going to keep dying.
 He did.